-Defining the European Citizenship Agenda for the coming year-

 Key questions will be debated:

-A longer event is planned for 2020 with a wider variety of topics and workshops by partner organisations in order to attract a lager public.
+A longer event is planned for 2020 with a wider variety of topics and workshops by partner organisations in order to attract a larger public.
 ECIT will be seeking out partner organisations and encouraging them to organise their own workshops during the Annual Conference.
-ECIT and partner organisations hope to be able to offer scholarships schemes to cover part of the travel and hotel costs of young people who want to participate.
+ECIT and partner organisations will be able to offer a limited number of scholarships schemes to cover part of the travel and hotel costs of young people who want to participate.

 It's the right time to put European citizenship on the agenda!